...

 Do Port Wine Tasting In Porto

 One of my favorite things to do in Porto in 2 days was wine tasting.
-A popular activity for visitors as well.
-Experience the city’s rich wine culture by participating in a Port wine tasting.
-Here are some of the best places to do a Port wine tasting in Porto:
+Whether you’re a fan of wine or just want something different to do while in Porto, then touring some wineries is an excellent choice.
+Here’s our selection of the best places to go wine tasting in Porto.

-• Sandeman: Founded in 1790, Sandeman is one of Porto’s oldest and most well-known Port wine houses.
-Visitors can take a guided tour of the Sandeman cellars and participate in a Port wine tasting.
+• Sandeman: Sandeman was founded in 1790 and is one of the oldest and most well-known wine houses in the country.
+You can take a guided tour to learn more about the history of the winery and the process behind wine production.

 • Noval: Quinta do Noval is a well-known producer of fine Port wines, and visitors can tour their vineyards and cellars and taste some of their award-winning Port wines.